BenSturgeon/self-other-steering/README.md

 ## Goal

-Test whether identity-direction steering (IDS) affects a model's ability to accurately predict its own behavior - a functional test of whether we're targeting genuine self-models vs surface linguistic features.
+Test whether CAA steering on the self-other axis can **improve** a model's ability to accurately predict its own behavior - enhancing introspection by amplifying self-modeling circuits.

 ## Structure